Okoro91/portfolio/README.md

 ## Acknowledgements

-  * **Sail Innovation Lab by CcHUB Africa:** For the comprehensive fullstack software development training program.
+  * **Sail Innovation Lab:** For the comprehensive fullstack software development training program.
   * **Freecodecamp, The Odin Project, Scrimba:** For invaluable resources in personal learning and research.
   * **Vite, React, TypeScript, and Tailwind CSS:** For providing excellent tools for modern web development.